Cetacean Genomes Project

 Obtaining appropriate samples is the first and most critical step in assembling cetacean genomes.
 Our Cetacean Genomes Project Samples page lists samples that we have identified as likely to meet the necessary specifications.
 Join our efforts as we search for missing species and help us to avoid duplication of effort.

 Stay in touch.
-Our Cetacean Genome News and Blog will have the latest information from the project team.
+Our Cetacean Genome News and Updates will have the latest information from the project team.